-Gaetz, Greene, flaunt new paths to power, trying GOP leaders
+Gaetz, Greene flaunt new paths to power, testing GOP leaders

 “It’s a problem,” said Sarah Chamberlain, who heads the Republican Main Street Partnership, an alliance of dozens of GOP centrists.
 “If Matt Gaetz becomes the face of the Republican Party, he can be used against us” by Democratic ads in moderate GOP districts, she said.

 Usually, congressional leaders can pressure lawmakers by threatening to cut campaign contributions the parties control.
 Gaetz and Greene have already raised enough money to resist such pressure.

-They can buy online ads using hot-button issues to lure more supporters and contributions from the GOP base, and to court support from colleagues by donating to their campaigns.
+The two can use their money to buy online ads featuring hot-button issues that lure more supporters and contributions from the GOP base, and to court backing from colleagues by donating to their campaigns.
+Greene has already reported spending over $800,000 to build an online fundraising operation, Gaetz over $500,000.

 Greene donated a healthy $175,000 to the House GOP campaign arm shortly before Democrats stripped her of her committee assignments, according to campaign finance reports.